What happens when you search for a keyword on Google?

 The basic idea behind improving indexing is how best can your site help Search Engines?

 Now, it is easy to get confused between Crawling and Indexing.
-Let’s try to understand how they’re differentiated.
+Let’s try to understand how these terms are differentiated.

 What’s the difference between Crawling and Indexing?